 What do I serve with turkey egg roll in a bowl?

-Consider serving it with brown rice, quinoa, or a fresh green salad for a complete meal.
+It’s great with brown rice, quinoa, or a side salad for a complete meal.

 How do I store leftovers?

-Store in an airtight container in the refrigerator for up to three days or freeze for up to three months.
+Keep in an airtight container in the fridge for up to three days, or freeze for up to three months.

 Is egg roll in a bowl healthy?

-Absolutely!
-It’s low in carbs and saturated fats while being rich in lean protein and veggies, making it a nutritious option for any meal.
+Yes, it’s low in carbs and saturated fats but high in lean protein and veggies, so it’s a smart choice.

 Conclusion